 - You don’t have to have the whole day on a single schedule.
 You can split it up and have a morning schedule and an afternoon schedule if that works better for your family.

 - If your child struggles to follow the displayed routine, make a copy for them as a checklist, laminate it, and have them actually carry it with them around the house and check off the items with a dry erase marker.

 - If your child has extracurricular activities or appointments that change frequently you can make the schedule with velcro on the visuals so they can be moved around every day.
 If the schedule changes a lot, go over it with your child the night before and again in the morning.

 - Make adjustments when needed.
 Your schedule won’t stay the same as the seasons change, your child gets older, during school breaks, etc. It’s okay to make adjustments when they need to happen but try to keep a regular consistently routine over time.

 - If you’re struggling to keep your child motivated in following the daily routine, try using a routine app for your child’s tablet to make it a little more fun for them.
-My daughter does at times consider completing her routines a “chore” even though it technically is not.
 Here are a few apps to consider.

 For more great information visit: Raising an Extraordinary Person (https://hes-extraordinary.com/ )